hashicorp/vagrant/docs/rake.md

 {% highlight ruby %}
 task :graceful_down do
-  Vagrant::Env.load!
+  env = Vagrant::Environment.load!
-  Vagrant::Env.require_persisted_vm
+  env.require_persisted_vm
-  Vagrant::SSH.execute do |ssh|
+  env.ssh.execute do |ssh|
     ssh.exec!("sudo halt")
   end
 end
 {% endhighlight %}

-This example also shows `Env.require_persisted_vm` which simply errors and exits if there is no Vagrant VM created yet.
+This example also shows `env.require_persisted_vm` which simply errors and exits if there is no Vagrant VM created yet.